sjbennett123/polarlarp/content/background/accords_of_avalon.md

 # The Accords of Avalon Section I

-## **Dispensation of Equitable Justice for Commoners**
+## Dispensation of Equitable Justice for Commoners

 A)  **Preamble:** All member Nations of the Concordance of Avalon, do hereby agree to abide by these Accords of Avalon, and in doing so do agree that we shall enforce the following laws upon all common citizens and travelers to any of the lands of Avalon and that a process of extradition and punishment shall be enforced regardless of the kingdom or realm that these crimes are perpetrated, such that justice shall be dispensed unilaterally and equitably.
 The guidelines for punishment shall be abided by, in that the punishment shall never be less than that which is proscribed.
 By signing these Accords a nation or kingdom does not waive their right to additional laws, or more rigid punishment.
 However, the punishment shall be exacted in accordance with local laws in the lands the criminal is apprehended, with the punishment being no less than the least punishment for the crime as agreed herein.
 Nor is a kingdom required to enforce any laws other than these upon their citizens at the bequest of another undersigned kingdom.

 A Tribunal of Justice shall be established by these Accords that shall oversee all trials, disputes and disagreements regarding the trial and dispensation of justice of commoner from any member Nation, when being tried for crimes committed in, or upon the citizens, nobles or land of any other member Nation.
 This Tribunal does not hold, nor should it hold jurisdiction over a Nation’s right to dispense justice to their own commoners for crimes committed within their own lands, upon their own holdings, nobles or citizens.

-\1.   **Kidnapping:** Taking or constraining any citizen with unlawful force.
+1. **Kidnapping:** Taking or constraining any citizen with unlawful force.
 Punishment for this will be no lesser than fining.

-\2.   **Murder:** Taking of another citizen’s life, even if they do not resurrect.
+2. **Murder:** Taking of another citizen’s life, even if they do not resurrect.
 Punishment will be no less than execution.

-\3.   **Necromancy:** The use of any effect that creates, controls or aids undead and their kind.
+3. **Necromancy:** The use of any effect that creates, controls or aids undead and their kind.
 The punishment for this will be no less than execution.

-\4.   **Pretending to a Noble Title**: The attempt of any individual commoner to represent themselves with title they do not possess be they from any kingdom real or fictitious.
+4. **Pretending to a Noble Title**: The attempt of any individual commoner to represent themselves with title they do not possess be they from any kingdom real or fictitious.
 This shall also include any attempt to forge writ or document as if one were any noble title, or to falsely bear word or witness of one of noble title of any land.
 The punishment for this will be no less than a severe fine.

-\5.   **Slavery**: The forced servitude of any sentient and living being, be it through use of force, threat of force or influence of alchemical, magical or mental or any other means known and unknown.
+5. **Slavery**: The forced servitude of any sentient and living being, be it through use of force, threat of force or influence of alchemical, magical or mental or any other means known and unknown.
 The punishment for this will be no less than execution.

-\6.   **Treason:** Attempting to overthrow the lawful government of the land by means of force, trickery or any other means both currently known and unknown.
+6. **Treason:** Attempting to overthrow the lawful government of the land by means of force, trickery or any other means both currently known and unknown.
 The punishment for this will be no less than execution and loss of legal protection.

-\7.   **Flight from Prosecution**: The attempt to evade prosecution by the rightful force of law in any land for any crimes against the concordance of Avalon.
+7. **Flight from Prosecution**: The attempt to evade prosecution by the rightful force of law in any land for any crimes against the concordance of Avalon.
 The punishment for this will be no less than the most grievous punishment allowed for the crime being fled, plus additional execution and loss of legal protection.

-\8.   **Theft**: The conscious removal of another’s property without the consent of the owner.
+8. **Theft**: The conscious removal of another’s property without the consent of the owner.
 The punishment for this will be no less than recompense for the stolen good.

-\9.   **Mockery of a Noble Title:** The mockery of the rank, office or ability to perform the duties of such rank or office, of any noble of any kingdom in the concordance of Avalon.
+9. **Mockery of a Noble Title:** The mockery of the rank, office or ability to perform the duties of such rank or office, of any noble of any kingdom in the concordance of Avalon.
 The mockery of an individual for actions not performed as a noble, or outside of their role as a noble is not within the realm of this law.
 The punishment for this will be no lesser than fining.

 B)  **Definitions of Punishment:** The following definitions shall be applied to those punishments listed above in regards to punishment for crimes within a kingdom.

-\1.   **Fining:** The payment of coin or commodities, this shall be the equivalent of one Avalon Noble as defined in Section IV of these Accords.
+1. **Fining:** The payment of coin or commodities, this shall be the equivalent of one Avalon Noble as defined in Section IV of these Accords.

-\2.   **Severe Fining:** The payment of coin or commodities, this shall be the equivalent of twenty Avalon Noble as defined in Section IV of these Accords.
+2. **Severe Fining:** The payment of coin or commodities, this shall be the equivalent of twenty Avalon Noble as defined in Section IV of these Accords.

-\3.   **Execution:** That one is executed such that their body dissipates and their spirit travels to an earth circle or other point of resurrection regardless of if the spirit resurrects successfully
+3. **Execution:** That one is executed such that their body dissipates and their spirit travels to an earth circle or other point of resurrection regardless of if the spirit resurrects successfully

-\4.   **Loss of Legal Protection:** The individual is no longer afforded the rights of citizenship, and are not protected by the laws against Kidnapping, Murder, Theft or other laws within any of the Nations of the Concordance for a time of no less than 1 year.
+4. **Loss of Legal Protection:** The individual is no longer afforded the rights of citizenship, and are not protected by the laws against Kidnapping, Murder, Theft or other laws within any of the Nations of the Concordance for a time of no less than 1 year.
 An individual no longer protected by the laws may not be appointed title for the duration of the punishment.

-\5.   **Recompense:** The offending party shall compensate in full the victim of their illicit activity in full for all losses and damages that are a result of the criminal activity of the offending party, including what the local officer of justice feels is fair compensation for time and duress caused by the offense.
+5. **Recompense:** The offending party shall compensate in full the victim of their illicit activity in full for all losses and damages that are a result of the criminal activity of the offending party, including what the local officer of justice feels is fair compensation for time and duress caused by the offense.

 C)  **Investigation of Criminal Activities:** All Nations agree to investigate accusations of criminal activity within their territories.
 A trial may be had in accordance with local law or custom.
 All accused criminals shall be given the opportunity to respond to the allegations be it in Trial or Investigation.
 Those individuals accused shall be permitted representation at such a trial.
 All crimes and punishments will be recorded in a Journal, and forwarded to a representative appointed by the Tribunal of Justice each month for reporting to the Avalon Gazette and the other Nations.

 # The Accords of Avalon Section II

-## **Dispensation of Equitable Justice for Nobles**
+## Dispensation of Equitable Justice for Nobles

 A)  **Preamble:** All Nobles, or entitled citizens of all member Nations of the Concordance of Avalon shall be beheld to the following codes and laws within all lands they travel.
 It is by the actions of our entitled that our nations are judged, and so in order to establish a fair and just way to judge, these Accords proscribe these codes.